 , then More Account settings.
 Click

-Access Logs in the top right to view your logs.
-If you'd like, click Download Access Logs to save a copy to your computer.
+Access logs in the top right to view your logs.
+If you like, click Download access logs to save a copy to your computer.

 If you notice any unusual or suspicious activity, return to

-Note: On the Standard, Plus, and Enterprise Grid plans, owners and admins can view access logs for all members.
+Note: On the Pro, Business+ and Enterprise Grid subscriptions, owners and admins can view access logs for all members.

 Sign in to your account.

 Open the Slack app on your computer or mobile device.
 Sign in with a unique IP address and a desktop or mobile device.